triggermesh/docs/docs/guides/cloudeventssource.md

 # Receiving External CloudEvents

-The Trigermesh `CloudEventsSource` API object is used to ingest Cloudevents produced from external sources.
+The Trigermesh `CloudEventsSource` API object is used to ingest Cloudevents produced from external sources via HTTP.

 ## Configuring a CloudEventsSource Object

 The CloudEventsSource accepts parameters to set authentication, URL path and rate limiter.
-When succesfuly created it exposes an endpoint to listen for CloudEvents.
+When succesfuly created it exposes an HTTP endpoint to listen for CloudEvents.

 ### Configuring Credentials (Optional)